Reconciliation Break Investigation: Turning a Difference Into an Answer (2026)

 Resolving a break

-Generally a correcting or adjusting entry that records what actually happened, original error left visible, correction documented — not editing figures in place or plugging the difference.
+Generally a correcting or adjusting entry that records what actually happened, with the original error left visible and the correction documented, rather than editing figures in place or plugging the difference.
 A plug destroys the audit trail and turns an error into a hidden misstatement.
 The correction follows proper accounting practice and the entity's controls; the accounting effect is auditor-confirmed.

 Reconciling item vs open break

-When a difference is understood and explained (e.g. a known timing difference clearing next period) it can be carried as a documented reconciling item, provided it is genuinely understood and within policy/materiality.
-An unexplained difference is not a reconciling item — it is an open issue.
-The distinction is central and assessed against the entity's policy and the auditor's view.
+When a difference is understood and explained (for example a known timing difference clearing next period) it can be carried as a documented reconciling item, provided it is genuinely understood and within policy and materiality.
+An unexplained difference is not a reconciling item; it is an open issue.
+The distinction is central and is assessed against the entity's policy and the auditor's view.

 Documentation is the value

-The value of break investigation is the trail: what the difference was, the root cause, the resolution, and who reviewed it.
+The value of break investigation is the trail it leaves: what the difference was, the root cause, the resolution, and who reviewed it.
 That documentation is what makes the reconciliation defensible and prevents recurrence.
-A resolved break with no documentation is, for assurance, close to unresolved.
+A resolved break with no documentation is, for assurance purposes, close to an unresolved one.
 The documentation standard is part of the control and supports the auditor's assessment.

 Practical guidance